arnarg/codedbearder.com/content/posts/mainline-linux-on-tx3-mini.md

 # Final words

 That concludes our journey through thick and thin of getting mainline Linux running on the TX3 Mini.
 I haven't played at all with getting WIFI working, it has an `SSV6051` chip which does not have a driver in mainline Linux and a quick google search doesn't  give me much.

 Another thing is that the board has a 7-segment display where it can show the time or whatever you want (as long as it's not more than 4 numbers) and some icons, image search "TX3 Mini" and you'll see what I mean.
 This is controlled by an FD628 controller which does give me some results when googling for a driver ([linux_openvfd][17]) but I have not tried that one either.

-Finally, the HDMI should work, though I haven't tried it.
+Finally, the HDMI does work, though I haven't tried it for anything more than displaying a console.
 There is a [driver for the GPU][18] in Arch Linux ARM's repo.

 Now I can proudly plug my new ARM SBC into my network and use it as a server (or something).
 Lets throw it in the closet where no one can see it, making my point about aesthetics moot.
 But hey!
 It was fun figuring this out.